arnoldvaz27/arnoldvaz27/README.md

 ## *About Me*
-I am currently a graduate 👨‍🎓 from the University of Mumbai, India.
+I am a graduate 👨‍🎓 from the University of Mumbai, India.
 Completing my graduation in the field of ***Bachelor of Science in Information Technology***.

 Currently working as ***Android Developer Intern*** at ***Rasheed Foundation***.